 The county can also foreclose on a tax debt.
 But it usually takes years before enough taxes pile up for the county to foreclose.
-Instead, these debts are typically bought up by investors and the mortgage company because they can make money from it.
+Instead, these debts are typically bought up by investors and the mortgage company because they can make 12% plus added fees from it.
 It is the Jefferson County Commissioner who holds the sale.

 Your budget has to include property taxes and insurance for your home.
 If you forget to budget for this, you have to fix the problem.
 If you simply need to get rid of unsecured debts, which prevent you from paying taxes on time a Chapter 7 can free up cash.
 By improving your cash flow, you can apply money to the property taxes and pay it off.
 Sometimes a simple Chapter 7 is enough.
 But remember, in Chapter 7, you are limited in the amount of equity you can keep in a home.
 Chapter 7 also avoids a tax and a deficiency debt.

 Bankruptcy may be your only option when you are facing an immediate property tax foreclosure.
 Chapter 13 might be required to stop the sale.
 It can give you up to five years to pay off the taxes.
 Chapter 7 will delay the sale for about 4-6 months.
 Chapter 13 payments might be small, but your budget must include paying these taxes, or you will eventually go back into another foreclosure for the same reason.
 Paying back taxes in a 13 requires you to pay the interest during what is often a five-year plan.
 Chapter 13 gives you time but not if you return to not paying the property taxes.